-Next in Section 2.1, we will introduce a conceptual model of lenses in visualization.
+Next in Section 2.1, we will introduce a conceptual model for lenses in the context of visualization.
 In Section 2.2, we take a look at general properties of lenses.

 2.1.
-Conceptual Model of Lenses in Visualization
+Conceptual Model

-To capture the conceptual model behind interactive lenses in visualization, we build upon the well-known visualization pipeline [CMS99].
+To define a conceptual model of interactive lenses for visualization, we build upon the well-known visualization pipeline [CMS99].
 The visualization pipeline describes how data is transformed from a data source (DS) via data tables (DT) and visual abstractions (VA) to a visualization view (V).
-We consider lenses in the light of all these different stages of transformations.
+We consider lenses in relation to this pipeline and its various stages of transformations.